Princeton University majors in Comparative Literature go on to strong careers.

 Another third go into business (~30%), including computing, development, marketing, consulting, finance, entrepreneurship, product management, project management, human resources, and quality assurance.
 Among those in business, many rise to positions as partner or director, such as those at the Boston Consulting Group, Fiduciary Trust Company International, McKinsey & Company, Frontier Venture Capital, and so on.
 Others have such jobs as senior marketing executive at Pepsi, investment banking analyst at Credit Suisse, software engineer at Simon Data, and venture capitalist on many corporate boards.

 Some work as writers or editors (~12%).
-To name just a few of those in editing, they include the editor of The New Yorker, an editor at large at People Magazine, editorial director at St Martin's Press, associate editor at Simon & Schuster, an assistant editor at Oxford University Press, and so on.
+To name just a few of those in editing, they include a New York Times best-selling author, the editor of The New Yorker, an editor at large at People Magazine, editorial director at St Martin's Press, associate editor at Simon & Schuster, an assistant editor at Oxford University Press, and so on.
 Some work as television writers, screen writers, playwrights, novelists, and journalists.

 Quite a few become lawyers (~11%), some rising to become attorneys for United States Attorney's Offices in the Eastern District of Virginia and the Southern District of New York; others becoming general counsel or special counsel for various businesses; and others found their own law firms.